MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **IsBlank** - Indicates whether a new page is blanked page or created with a template.

-- **IsRecentsView** - Indicates whether a page is created from a recents or not.
+- **IsRecentsView** - Indicates whether a page is created from a recent or not.

 - **NavView** - Indicates whether a page is created from a navigation view or not.